canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 <h3> Issues </h3>
 <ul>
-<li> Many people didn’t find Health in the ‘hamburger’menu on the mobile home page of Canada.ca – so if their search failed, they tended to fail the task.</li>
+<li> many people didn’t find Health in the ‘hamburger’menu on the mobile home page of Canada.ca – so if their search failed, they tended to fail the task.</li>
 <li> carousel takes up the majority of screen space when in mobile view</li>
 <li> theme navigation is not visible in mobile view</li>
 </ul>